fmauch/catmux/README.md

 terminal window.
 In the `etc/tmux_default.conf` there is a key-binding for that, see `etc/readme_tmux.txt` for details.

+### Tmux server to be used
+By default, catmux spawns its own tmux server called `catmux`.
+Therefore, a simple `tmux list-sessions` (or `tmux ls`) will not list the `catmux` session.
+To list the `catmux` session, use `tmux -L catmux list-sessions`.
+You can change the server's name by specifying the `-L <server_name>` parameter to `catmux_create_session`.
+That mechanism ensures that the environment in which `catmux_create_session` is started, will be used inside the catmux session (as long as no other session previously exists on that particular tmux server).

 ## Migrating from the catkin version of catmux
 With the spread of ROS2, the need for a catkin-independent catmux has emerged.
 Catmux is now a plain python package without the ROS integration.